iGoosiatin/websockets-battleship-server/README.md

 # RSSchool NodeJS websocket battleship task
-> Static http server and websocket server.
+> Static http server and websocket server for battleship game

+**NOTES**
+- Once player is registered, winners table is updated.
+- Random attack and bot are plain simple.
+Win against a bot is not counted in total score.

 ## Installation
 1. Clone/download repo